zupit-it/pipeline-templates/docs/GROUPED_STEP_WORKFLOWS.md

 **django-step-lint-check.yml** is the reusable workflow to check if the code is linted correctly, run the check command and verify that the migrations are not broken.

-*This workflow uses a python docker image, hence remember to use labels to match runners specific for docker.*
+*This workflow uses a python docker image, hence remember to use labels to match runners specific for Docker.*

 It requires these inputs:
 - LABELS: the *labels* to select the correct *github-runner* that will execute this workflow.
 The format is a stringified JSON list of labels.